microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Set-EntraUser.md

  [<CommonParameters>]
 ```

-## DESCRIPTION
+## Description
-The Set-EntraUser cmdlet updates a user in Microsoft Entra ID.
+the Set-EntraUser cmdlet updates a user in Microsoft Entra ID.

-## EXAMPLES
+## Examples

 ### Example 1: Update a user